bengisucagiltay/bengisucagiltay.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I received my Ph.D. (’25) in Computer Sciences at the **University of Wisconsin–Madison**, advised by [Bilge Mutlu](http://bilgemutlu.com), as part of the [People and Robots Laboratory](https://peopleandrobots.wisc.edu/staff/cagiltay-bengisu/).
+I received my Ph.D. in Computer Sciences (’25) at the **University of Wisconsin–Madison**, advised by [Bilge Mutlu](http://bilgemutlu.com), in the [People and Robots Laboratory](https://peopleandrobots.wisc.edu/staff/cagiltay-bengisu/).
-I also received a Ph.D. minor in [Human Development and Family Studies](https://humanecology.wisc.edu/academics/graduate-programs/human-development-family-studies/), an M.S. in **Cognitive Science** (’20) from [Middle East Technical University](https://cogs.metu.edu.tr/en), and a B.S. in **Computer Science** (’18) from [Bilkent University](https://w3.cs.bilkent.edu.tr).
+I also hold a Ph.D. minor in [Human Development and Family Studies](https://humanecology.wisc.edu/academics/graduate-programs/human-development-family-studies/), an M.S. in **Cognitive Science** (’20) from [Middle East Technical University](https://cogs.metu.edu.tr/en), and a B.S. in **Computer Science** (’18) from [Bilkent University](https://w3.cs.bilkent.edu.tr).

 ---

 ## 👩🏽‍💻 Research Interests

-My research goal is to develop design principles for **socially interactive systems** and to understand their social, practical, and meaningful impact on people’s and communities’ everyday lives.

-I take an **interdisciplinary approach**, grounded in areas such as computer science, interaction design, cognitive science, and human ecology.
+I develop design principles for **socially interactive systems** (e.g., social robots) and study their **social and practical impact** in everyday contexts.
+My work takes an **interdisciplinary approach** grounded in computer science, interaction design, cognitive science, and human ecology.

-I apply **qualitative and design-based methods** to understand user needs, develop technical insights, and design, prototype, and deploy socio-technical systems.
+I apply **qualitative and design-based methods** to understand user needs, generate technical insights, and design, prototype, and deploy socio-technical systems.
-I use ecological theories to describe phenomena observed in long-term, real-world deployments.
+I use **ecological and family theories** to describe how people engage with technology in long-term, real-world settings.

 ---

 ## 🤖 Research Themes

-Three complementary themes describe my research, applied in the context of _social robots for families_ 👪🏡🤖:
+My research can be understood through three interconnected themes, applied in the context of _social robots for families_ 🤖🏡👪:

 <details>
 <summary><strong>1) Human-Centered Design of Social Robots</strong></summary>